tableau/connector-plugin-sdk/docs/package-sign.md

 ### Why we require connectors to be signed

 Connectors are sensitive parts of the Tableau code.
 They handle database authentication and communicate directly with your driver.
-We require that connector authors have gone through the steps to obtain a trusted certificate so that our customers can be confident their data is safe.
+By signing the connector, Tableau can verify the authenticity and integrity of the connector, and customers can be confident the the plugin author is who they say they are, and the `.taco` file itself has not been tampered with since it was signed.

 ### Getting your connector signed